-External Stakeholder Comments Natural Resources Wales Foul water drains to Llannant STW.
+External Stakeholder Comments Natural Resources Wales Some of the woodland within the site boundary appears to be classified as Ancient Semi-Natural Woodland (ASNW).
+Foul water drains to Gowerton STW.
 MOU issues.
-Check with DCWW whether sewer network system is availability in area Aerial photographs show a network of managed hedgerows and a small number of mature trees WFD Moderate Zone C2 at the extreme east of site.
-The river Camffrwd lies to east of site Minor aquifer Dwr Cymru Water Supply: Initial Comments for Candidate Sites in the Ward: The local water supply network for this ward is sufficient to meet the projected growth promoted.
-However, for the large sites in particular, some modest off-site mains will be required to service the sites Site Specific Comments on the Draft Proposals Map: A water supply can be made available to service the proposed development site.
-However, an assessment may be required, in particular for the larger densities, to understand the extent of off-site mains required Waste: Initial Comments for Candidate Sites in the Ward: The Pontarddulais area drains to our Llannant WwTW.
-The total growth proposed in the region of 900 houses and our Llannant WwTW will not be able to accommodate all of this planning growth without further improvements
+Aerial photographs show that much of the site is dominated by mature woodland.
+BAP Habitat.
+Buildings and mature trees should be assessed/surveyed for suitability for bats.
+Nearby records for badger.
+Likely to be utilised by bats.
+WFD Moderate-Llan The River Llan lies to west of the site and Zone C2 follows this river.
+Dwr Cymru Water Supply: Initial Comments for Candidate Sites in the Ward: The local water supply network for this ward is suffice to meet the projected growth promoted.
+However, for the large sites in particular, some modest off-site mains will be required to service the sites.
+Site Specific Comments on the Draft Proposals Map : A water supply can be made available to service the proposed development site.
+The site is crossed by a water main for which protection measures, either in the form of an easement and / or diversion may be required Waste: Initial Comments for Candidate Sites in the Ward : Proposed developments in this ward ultimately drain to our Gowerton Waste Water Treatment Works.
+Based on the cumulative growth information provided for the residential, employment and the residential element of mixed sites, our assessment equates to a population in excess of circa 35,000 people.
+If all this growth is to be promoted in its entirety, then we will need to plan for future investment plans at the appropriate time.